Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Proposed Method

-As discussed above, the displacement of annotated locations in the central region can be tolerated, but the common Gaussian function is too sharp at the origin to handle this labeling noise.
+As discussed above, the displacement of annotated locations in the target region should be tolerated.
+However, the common Gaussian function is too sharp at the origin, causing small annotation offsets to seriously affect the consistency between the target features and the actual learned features.
 To overcome this, we introduce the concept of GGD, which has been successful in dealing with noise \cite{GGD1, GGD2016}, into object counting.
 Formally, given a set of $N$ input images $I_{1}, I_{2}$ $, \cdots, I_{N}$, we assume that each input image $I$ is associated with a set of $2 \mathrm{D}$ annotation points $P=\left\{p_{1}, \cdots, p_{n}\right\}$, where $p_{j}=(z_{j},y_{j})$ represents the position of $j$-$th$ annotated target, $n$ is the count number in input image $I$.
 Notably, input image $I$ is a dense real-value matrix, while the points annotation map is a sparse binary matrix (annotation points take the value 1 and 0 for otherwise).
 From an end-to-end training perspective, it is hard to directly adopt sparse point annotation $P$ as a learning target with per-pixel loss.
-To address this issue, as shown in the part framed by red dashed line in Figure \ref{fig:framework}, we design a GGD kernel function to convert point-level annotation $P=\left\{p_{1}, \cdots, p_{C}\right\}$ to head-level PAPM $A^{g t}$:
+To address this issue, as shown in the part framed by red dashed line in Figure \ref{fig:framework}, we design a GGD kernel function to convert point-level annotation $P=\left\{p_{1}, \cdots, p_{n}\right\}$ to head-level PAPM $A^{g t}$: